 Meeting Room Policy and Procedures

 The Frances Purdy Friends Room (“the meeting room”) is the Library’s large multi-purpose meeting room.
 Use of the meeting room is intended primarily for programs presented by library staff, Circle of Friends of the Library, LGBTQ Resource Center, and other City of Gulfport Departments.
-When not in use for library-sponsored programming, the room will be available on a first-come, first-served basis for programs or meetings of a cultural or educational nature of interest to the general public.
+When not in use by the aforementioned entities, the room will be available on a first-come, first-served basis for programs or meetings of a cultural or educational nature of interest to the general public.
 The meeting room is not intended for private social gatherings, entertainment, commercial sales, business solicitations, fundraising, partisan political, or for an unbalanced presentation of controversial matters.

 Reservations and Applications

-Use of the room for regularly scheduled (e.g., weekly, monthly) functions by a qualified group may be reserved up to one year in advance.
+Use of the room for regularly scheduled (e.g., weekly, monthly) functions by a qualified group may be reserved on a quarterly basis (3 months of meetings).
 However, the group must apply/reapply every three months to ensure the room is still available.

 Please note regardless of an ongoing or onetime event the first occurrence must be held within 90 days of request.

 Reservations may be made by telephone, in person, or electronically.
 A reservation will be considered tentative until the signed application is received.
 The application form must be signed and received by the Library within 48 business hours of the initial application.
 If 48 hours pass, a final attempt by library staff will be made to make arrangements for signatures.
 If no signature is given by the end of 1 business day from final contact, the reservation will be canceled.

 Groups must notify the Library of any cancellation at least 24 hours in advance of the meeting.
 Habitual violation of this term (more than twice in a calendar year), by a specific group who violated the terms may have their meeting room privileges revoked for a period of 1 calendar year.